worldbank/gld/Support/Country Survey Details/PHL/LFS/Administrative_Levels-copy.md

 ### The need to recode

-The I2D2 doesn't require region recoding for variable construction, but in most cases the survey sampling is stratified at the region level, which has implications for other variables such as weights, etc.
+The I2D2 doesn’t require region recoding for variable construction, but in most cases the survey sampling is stratified at the region level, which has implications for other variables such as weights, etc.
 Furthermore, we do have a responsibility to ensure cross-round